-The ADS8883 is an 18-bit, 680-kSPS, true-differential input, analog-to-digital converter (ADC).
+The ADS8887 is an 18-bit, 100-kSPS, true-differential input, analog-to-digital converter (ADC).
 The device operates with a 2.5-V to 5-V external reference, offering a wide selection of signal ranges without additional input signal scaling.
 The reference voltage setting is independent of, and can exceed, the analog supply voltage (AVDD).

 The device offers an SPI-compatible serial interface that also supports daisy-chain operation for cascading multiple devices.
-An optional busy-indicator bit makes synchronizing with the digital host easy.

-The device supports unipolar, true-differential analog input signals with a differential input swing of $-V{REF}$ to $+V{REF}$ .
-This true-differential analog input structure allows for a common-mode voltage of any value in the range of 0 V to $+V{REF}$ (when both inputs are within the operating input range of -0.1 V to $V{REF}$ + 0.1 V).
+The device supports unipolar, true-differential analog input signals with a differential input swing of $-V{REF}$ to $+V{REF}$.
+This true-differential analog input structure allows for a common-mode voltage of any value in the range of 0 V to $+V{REF}$ (when both inputs are within the operating input range of -0.1 V to V{REF} +0.1 V).

 Device operation is optimized for very low-power operation.
 Power consumption directly scales with speed.
-This feature makes the ADS8883 excellent for lower-speed applications.
+This feature makes the ADS8887 excellent for lower-speed applications.